Rod Ferrell: Family life

 Rod Ferrell was born to teenage parents in Murray, Kentucky in 1980.
 Shortly after his birth, his father left to join the military.
 His mother, Sondra Gibson raised him, moving back and forth between Florida with Sondra's parents and Murray, Kentucky.
 Public housing is where they would stay when not living in Florida.
 According to court testimonies, Rod claims that he was raped at the age of 5 by his grandfather.
 While these claims are in court records, no official charges were ever given.
 According to the Sun-Sentinel, when living in Kentucky, Sondra would support her and her son by working as an exotic dancer.
 She would also occasionally dabble in sex work.

 In an interview with the Orlando Sentinel, Sondra Gibson said she had taken part in vampirism.
 A member of the Vampire Clan's 14-year-old brother received letters from Sondra saying she would be his bride for eternity as a part of a vampire family.
-Weeks after being originally sentenced to death, Ferrell's case Judge would say, "I think you are a very disturbed man.
+Weeks after the original death sentence, Ferrell's case Judge would say, "I think you are a very disturbed man.
 I think your family failed you…".
-The same judge also stated that he thinks that his mother should also be on trial for this.
-This is believed because of the way she raised him, and his introduction to vampirism through her.
+The judge also stated that he thinks that his mother should also be on trial for introducing him to vampirism.

 Before the murders

-Leading up to before the murders, Rod Ferrell and his group of "vampire" clan members would meet at an abandoned cement structure pinned "Hotel California".
+Leading up to before the murders, Rod Ferrell and his group of "vampire" clan members would meet at an abandoned cement structure pinned "Vampire Hotel".
 This building is located in the middle of the woods in an area called Land Between the Lakes.
 These meetings would often include things like drinking each other's blood as well as other death rituals.
 Although no crimes have been proven to take place here, it is the most likely place where the murders were plotted.